 Without the bullhorn of a big advertising budget, MUJI relies on designers to demonstrate their unique commercial proposition of spartan luxury.
 Through their beautifully arranged stores and word-of-mouth buzz, many MUJI products have become cult hits, especially for foreigners enamored by the idyllic, if fabricated, picture of a perfectly neat Japanese life.

-Without the bullhorn of advertising, MUJI relies on designers to demonstrate their unique commercial proposition of spartan luxury.
 But as much as design sophisticates around the world have come to fetishize MUJI, which is sold in the Museum of Modern Art in the US, the company clarifies that it’s not an exclusive designer store.
 “For Japanese, MUJI is part of everyday life,” explains, Shimazaki, noting that MUJI is sold in convenience stores like 7-Eleven.
 By being in the mainstream, MUJI is trying to position sustainability as normal everyday behavior for the greatest number of people instead of bursts of activity from a few activists.

 Any company that claims to be eco-friendly is susceptible to scrutiny.
 In 2013, environmental activists attacked MUJI for selling shark fin soup, a popular Asian delicacy that threatens the shark population due to overfishing.
 MUJI refused to stop selling Shark Fin Soup for Rice, but reasoned with activists about its sourcing.